SeungCheolBaek/representation_dynamics_phonemes_prosody/README.md

 ```
 In case you delete these data, you can download them again in this repository.

-On a standard computer, the whole computation would take about ~45-48 hours (tested with MacBook Pro, Apple M1, 16GB RAM).
+On a standard computer, the whole computation would take about ~45-48 hours (tested on MacBook Pro, Apple M1, 16GB RAM).